AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-settings.md

     - use the toggles to enable or disable specific options that authors can access when working with AI Assistant.

-    - to change the order in which the options appear, drag and drop them as needed.
+    - change the order in which the options appear, drag and drop them as needed.

     ![](images/authoring-quick-actions.png){width="350" align="left"}